rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 and risks your entire career.
 Don't do it.

 ### Authorship: We will follow [CRediT](https://www.elsevier.com/en-in/researcher/author/policies-and-guidelines/credit-author-statement)
-guidelines for authorship.
 At the start of a project, we will discuss and come to an agreement which is documented via an email.

 ### Privacy (Photos & Videos): Please get explicit consent from lab members
-before taking their photo, and get consent again before posting on social media.
+Before taking their photo, and get consent again before posting on social media.
 This is to foster an environment where everyone feels safe, privacy is respected and people are comfortable.